PRACTICAL SELF RELIANCE

 Do you want to be more self-sufficient?
 Gather berries, cultivate and conserve vegetables and repair your own clothes?
 Learn everything from fishing and leather tanning to willow weaving, timber felling, and woodworking.

-Learn what you need to be more self-sufficient; whether living in an apartment unit where you want to raise herbs in the windowsill, have a compost in the kitchen, sourdough starter in the fridge, and a "rootceller" on the veranda.
+Learn what you need to be more self-sufficient: whether you live in an apartment downtown and want to grow food in the windowsill, and have compost in the kitchen and a sourdough starter in the fridge.

 The year could include:

-- Making our own fishing equipment, and fishing with it
+- Making your own fishing equipment and how to fish

 Could this be the course for you?